Skip to main content

 Frequently asked questions – find your answer

-If you have any questions regarding the calculation of related-party transaction amounts or the preparation of transfer pricing documentation, please do not hesitate to contact us.
+If you have any questions regarding the calculation of related-party transaction amounts or the preparation of CTR, please feel free to contact us.

-If you have any questions regarding the calculation of related-party transaction amounts or the preparation of transfer pricing documentation, please do not hesitate to contact us.
+If you have any questions regarding the calculation of related-party transaction amounts or the preparation of transfer pricing documentation, please feel free to contact us.

 The cost of preparing transfer pricing documentation depends on the scope and complexity of the transactions involved.